KarishmaChauhan1996/Inventory-Management--Interactive-SQL-UI/README.md

 Checking reports or summaries

-All of this can be done using a simple and user-friendly interface.

 ## Data Overview

-Requirements

-Machine Learning Algorithm Used

-Metrics

-Results
+## Tools & Technologies

+- Pandas, NumPy, Matplotlib, Seaborn
+- MySQL
+- Data Format	CSV file

-How the Project Works (2 Main Steps)
+## Steps followed:(2 Main Steps)

-Step 1: Build the MySQL Database
+#### Step 1: Build the MySQL Database

-We will design a smart and well-structured database that includes:
+We designed a smart and well-structured database that includes:

 Stored Procedures: For actions like receiving an order and updating stock